mitre-attack/attack-navigator/CONTRIBUTING.md

 Thanks for contributing to `attack-navigator`!

 You are welcome to comment on issues, open new issues, and open pull requests.

+Pull requests should target the **develop** branch of the repository.

-If you contribute any source code, we need you to agree to the following Developer's Certificate of Origin below.
+Also, if you contribute any source code, we need you to agree to the following Developer's Certificate of Origin below.

 ## Developer's Certificate of Origin v1.1